310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
 Aight, aight, let’s stop here!
-This is just about eggplants now.
-We’re supposed to talk about Shinobu-kun’s concerns today!
+This is just ‘bout eggplants now.
+We’re supposed to talk ‘bout Shinobu-kun’s concerns today!

 But I *am* glad to hear you understood the message, despite how fishy it sounded.
 I thought you’d brush it off as a prank at first.

-I was actually just about to call you guys, in case you really weren’t coming.
+I was actually just ‘bout to call you guys, in case you really weren’t coming.
 {% endbubble %}

 {% bubble Chiaki awkward %}